jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over hierarchy.
 Invention over the tried and true.

 Look at your home assistant, smartphone, or laptop, these morals invented your cyborgology.
 Don't take it for granted.
 Other cultures were investing billions into research and development back in 1969.
 Now, these cultures are totally forgotten.
-Such is the fate for losing the game of civilization.
+Such is the fate for anyone losing the game of civilization.

 The Traitorous Eight and their followers are heroes because they went beyond inventing technology.
 They merged new technology with a new culture of collaboration to kickstart the Internet Age.